mboya/mpesa_connect/README.md

 # MpesaConnect

 Gem built as ruby wrapper to handle transactions with with the [Safaricom M-Pesa APIs](https://developer.safaricom.co.ke/docs).
-You will need to have a developer Account on [Safaricom Developer] Portal to run in sandbox environments.
+You will need to have a developer Account on [Safaricom Developer](https://developer.safaricom.co.ke/docs).
+Portal to run in sandbox environments.

 ## Installation